Nitrokey/nethsm/docs/system-design.md

-% NetHSM System Design
+# NetHSM System Design

-% Sven Anderson; Martin Lucina; Hannes Mehnert; Stefanie Schirmer; Jan Suhr
+*Sven Anderson; Martin Lucina; Hannes Mehnert; Stefanie Schirmer; Jan Suhr*

-% Nitrokey GmbH, 2019-2023
+*Nitrokey GmbH, 28.11.2023*

-# Introduction {#sec-i}
+## Introduction

 NetHSM is a networked Hardware Security Module (HSM) which can securely store a large number of cryptographic keys, has high computing performance, and offers key management functions via a modern REST-based API.

-For further introductory and user guidance, see the [user documentation][docs] as a prerequisite to understand this document.
+For further introductory and user guidance, see the [user documentation](https://docs.nitrokey.com/nethsm/) as a prerequisite to understand this document.
 This document describes the System Design and Technical Architecture of the NetHSM, which includes:

 * core functionality (business logic),
 * encryption architecture and local persistent storage,